UEmmanuel5/deep-learning-ustc-2023/Exp1/README.md

 To run the code, execute the script in your preferred Python environment.
 The script provides detailed comments for each section, making it easy to understand and reproduce the experiment.

 Feel free to explore and modify the code for further experimentation or adaptation to different tasks.
-If you encounter any issues or have questions, please refer to the provided report or reach out for assistance.
+If you encounter any issues or have questions, please refer to the above provided brief report or reach out for assistance.

 ---